dw-io/.named/README.md

 named_reload
 ```

-To update root DNS server list (it changes from time to time):
+To update root DNS server list (it changes from time to time but very rarely):

 ```
 named_updateroot